 Living Conditions & Adaptability

 Despite Silky’s high energy, he is adaptable to living in an apartment.
-To keep the peace with the neighbours, it is important to properly train him to obey when he is commanded to stop barking.
+To keep the peace with the neighbors, it is important to properly train him to obey when he is commanded to stop barking.

 This dog can live in a home with noisy children but they should be taught how to approach and touch him.
 He should not be disturbed when eating or sleeping no matter how friendly he is.